vainyksi/all-the-mess/README.md

 # all-the-mess

-Repository containes my notes, and other messy things
+Repository contains my notes, and other messy things